sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/salesforce/salesforce-salescloud.rst

 Connection Details
 ++++

-In Fire Insights UI, go to Administration, then navigate to `Global/Group Connections` and then on `Add Connection`.
+In Sparkflows UI, go to Administration, then navigate to `Global/Group Connections` and then on `Add Connection`.
 Enter the configuration details with the help of table given below and click on ``Add Connection``.

 Test Connection and Save
 +++++